R1nex1/R1nex1/README.md

 - 👋 Hi, I’m @R1nex1
-- 👀 I’m interested in Powerlifting, coding, D&D, Tabletop Gaming, Gaming, CATS, Black and Death Metal and hiking.
-- 🌱 I’m currently learning CS50
+- 🌱 I’m currently studying CS at Tartu Ülikool
-- 📫 How to reach me kaspar.shanin@gmail.com

 <!---
 R1nex1/R1nex1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.